amphp/mysql/README.md

 Mysql [![Build Status](https://travis-ci.org/amphp/mysql.svg?branch=master)](https://travis-ci.org/amphp/mysql) [![Two Crowns](https://img.shields.io/badge/chat-Two%20Crowns-blue.svg)](https://dev.kelunik.com)
 =====

-`amp\mysql` is an asynchronous MySQL client built on the [amp concurrency framework][1].
+`amp/mysql` is an asynchronous MySQL client built on the [Amp concurrency framework][1].
 The library exposes a Promise-based API to dynamically query multiple synchronous MySQL connections concurrently.
 The client transparently distributes these queries across a scalable pool of available connections and does so using 100% userland PHP; there are no external extension dependencies (e.g. `ext/mysqli`, `ext/pdo`, etc).

 ##### Features